Great Yarmouth and Gorleston Lifeboat Station: Great Yarmouth and Gorleston

-On 27 April 2025, it was announced that an agreement had been reached, between the Great Yarmouth Port Authority and the RNLI, and that the Gt Yarmouth and Gorleston lifeboat station will relocate upriver, to the former Pilot station.
+On 27 April 2025, it was announced that an agreement had been reached, between the Great Yarmouth Port Authority and the RNLI, and that the Gt.
+Yarmouth and Gorleston lifeboat station will relocate upriver, to the former Pilot station.
 Once works are completed, it is hoped that this will provide a better mooring site for the lifeboat, which was due to replace the existing lifeboat Samarbeta.

+With a new mooring site now established, 13-44 George and Frances Phelon (ON 1351) returned to station on 11 April 2026, and took over operations from the All-weather lifeboat 14-10 Samarbeta (ON 1208) at 13:44 on Saturday 13 June 2026.